Joe Medwick

-Joseph Michael Medwick (November 24, 1911 – March 21, 1975), nicknamed "Ducky" and "Muscles", was an American Major League Baseball player.
-A left fielder with the St. Louis Cardinals during the "Gashouse Gang" era of the 1930s, he also played with the Brooklyn Dodgers (1940–1943, 1946), New York Giants (1943–1945), and Boston Braves (1945).
-Medwick is the last National League player to win the Triple Crown award (1937).
+Joseph Michael Medwick (November 24, 1911 – March 21, 1975), nicknamed "Ducky", "Muscles", and "Mickey", was an American professional baseball left fielder.
+He played 17 major-league seasons from 1932 to 1948, all in the National League, for the St. Louis Cardinals, Brooklyn Dodgers, New York Giants, and Boston Braves.
+His playing days included the latter half of the Cardinals "Gashouse Gang" era and their 1934 World Series championship.

-A ten-time All-Star, Medwick was elected to the Baseball Hall of Fame by the Baseball Writers' Association of America in 1968 with 84.81% of the votes.
+Medwick remains the most recent National League player to have won the Triple Crown award (1937).
+A ten-time All-Star, he was elected to the National Baseball Hall of Fame by the Baseball Writers' Association of America in with 84.81% of the votes.
 In 2014, he became a member of the inaugural class of the St. Louis Cardinals Hall of Fame.

 Early life

 Medwick was born and raised in Carteret, New Jersey, the son of Hungarian immigrants.
 He excelled in baseball, basketball, football, and track at Carteret High School.
 Famed football coach Knute Rockne made arrangements for Medwick to play football at University of Notre Dame, but he chose professional baseball instead.